npge/npge/README.md

 This command uses `pangenome.bs` and some of files created by PostProcessing.

-## Requirements of a good pangenome:
+## Requirements of a good pangenome

  - no overlapping blocks;
  - sequences are covered entirely by blocks